Explore Manitoba's North

 Are there guided tours or outdoor adventures available in Northern Manitoba?

-Yes.
+Yes!
 You’ll find guided hiking, paddling, fishing and nature tours across the region.
 Local outfitters offer day trips and multi-day packages that include gear and guides.
-Options vary by location - Thompson, The Pas and Flin Flon are great starting points.
-Bakers Narrows Lodge offers ice fishing packages from gear rentals to guided on-ice experiences.
+Options vary by location – Thompson, The Pas, Snow Lake, Cranberry Portage and Flin Flon are great starting points.
+Bakers Narrows Lodge offers fishing packages from gear rentals to guided experiences.
 Meanwhile in Churchill, there are a variety of guided tours and packages to choose from.

-Can you see polar bears in Churchill in winter?
+Can you see polar bears in Churchill in summer?

-No. Fall is the peak season for polar bear viewing, between October to November for spotting these iconic animals.
+Yes!
+While fall is the peak season for polar bear viewing, between October to November, it is possible to see polar bears in summer.
+Tours with Churchill Wild and Lazy Bear Expeditions offer opportunities to see bears as early as July.
 Polar bears are often seen along the coast or lounging near the water as they wait for the sea ice to return.
 Join a tour or guided excursion for the best opportunity to safely view them.